Mongaguá, São Paulo, Brazil: What to pack, what to wear, and when to go [2022]

 December

-Traveling to Mongaguá in December, you will notice that it is pretty consistently hot and somewhat rainy.
-Expect it to rain a bit less than half of the time.
+If you are traveling to Mongaguá in December, you will notice that it is extremely warm and somewhat rainy.
+Expect it to rain about a third of the time.
 Daytime temperatures are in the low 80s F (high 20s C).

 What to wear/what to pack: